jnduli/blog_jnduli.co.ke/content/unobtrusive_android.rst

     apps -hide Youtube

-After applying those configurations, this is what I see when I unlock my phone every time:
+After applying these configurations, this is what I see when I unlock my phone every time: